New smart phone app lays bare Londinium

 Now, a free mobile application for the iPhone, iPad and Android created by the Museum of London, helps history buffs find sites built between 43 A.D. and the 5th century, during which Rome abandoned the walled city as its empire collapsed.

-The app also has up to 200 images of artefacts from the museum's collection, which can be shared on Twitter or Facebook.
+The app also has up to 200 images of artifacts from the museum's collection, which can be shared on Twitter or Facebook.

-Rubbing a spot on the map will reveal artefacts discovered at the site during archaeological excavations.
+Rubbing a spot on the map will reveal artifacts discovered at the site during archeological excavations.

 They can also navigate a route to see the above-ground remains of Cripplegate Fort, traverse the route of the old wall and Borough High Street in Southwark.